-For the 2019-2020 academic year, you may complete the FAFSA anytime after Oct.
-1, 2018, using your 2017 tax Federal Tax return.
-The federal government must receive the form prior to June 30, 2020.
-This form must be completed to receive financial aid for the Fall 2019, Spring 2020 and Summer 2020 academic year semesters.
+For the 2022-2023 academic year, you may complete the FAFSA anytime after Oct.
+1, 2021 using your 2020 Federal Tax return.
+The federal government must receive the form prior to June 30, 2023.
+This form must be completed to receive financial aid for the Fall 2022, Spring 2023, and Summer 2023 academic year semesters.

 Financial Aid GuideFollow the steps outlined in the Financial Aid Guide to gain access to financial aid.
 Priority for Financial Aid will be given to students based on the date of their completed file, so it’s best to apply as soon as possible.

 Financial Aid PoliciesView documentation requirements to receive financial aid, payment information, including distribution and refund policies.

 Satisfactory Academic Progress PolicyStudents receiving financial aid at Montcalm Community College should review the guidelines for maintaining Satisfactory Academic Progress (SAP).

 Student LoansStudent can apply for a student loan to help cover educational costs.
 Unlike grants or scholarships, money borrowed through student loans must be repaid.

 Important Links & FormsStudents can access a variety of electronic and printable financial aid forms and find helpful links to both federal and state assistance.

 Sources of Financial AidView a list of financial aid resources including grants, scholarships and federal student loans.